malwaredetective/root-crawler/README.md

 ### **Permission denied!**
 > `ERROR: permission denied while trying to connect to the Docker daemon socket at unix:///var/run/docker.sock: Get "http://%2Fvar%2Frun%2Fdocker.sock/v1.47/info": dial unix /var/run/docker.sock: connect: permission denied`

-- Make sure your user is in the `docker` group.
+- Make sure that the user account you're using is in the `docker` group.
+Try executing the application as `sudo` or adding your user account to the `docker` group.
-- Log out and log back in for group changes to take effect.

 ### **No module named docker!**
 > `Traceback (most recent call last):